Oshkosh, Wisconsin: Historic districts

 The city has a total of 33 listings on the National Register of Historic Places.
 Some area entrepreneurs and businessmen made their fortunes in the lumber industry.
 Many made significant contributions to the community, in both politics and supporting philanthropic organizations.
 Following devastating fires in the mid-1870s, new buildings were commissioned in Oshkosh that expressed a range of good design: for residential, commercial, civic and religious use.

 The many structures which make up the city's historic areas are largely a result of the capital and materials generated by the lumber and associated wood manufacturing industries.
 Oshkosh had six historic districts as of October 2011.
 They include the Algoma Boulevard, Irving/Church, North Main Street, Oshkosh State Normal School on the University of Wisconsin–Oshkosh campus, Paine Lumber Company, and Washington Avenue historic districts.

 The city had 27 historic buildings and sites individually listed on the NRHP as of October 2011.
 Eleven are houses, four are churches, and the remainder include schools, colleges, a bank, a fire house, an observatory, the Winnebago County Courthouse, and a cemetery where many of the entrepreneurs are buried.

 Geography

 Oshkosh is located at 44°1′29″N 88°33′4″W (44.024983, −88.551336).

 According to the United States Census Bureau, the city has a total area of 26.61 sqmi, of which, 25.59 sqmi is land and 1.02 sqmi is water.

+The City of Oshkosh forms the center of a metropolitan area reaching into the adjacent towns, the Town of Oshkosh in the north and the towns of Algoma in the west, Nekimi in the southwest and Black Wolf in the southeast, all within Winnebago County.
+The shared border within the Town of Oshkosh is particularly complex, involving a multitude of exclaves and panhandles.

 Climate

-In the most recent climatological normal has a hot-summer humid continental climate (Köppen: Dfa) near the 22 °C threshold (the average of the hottest month is 22.2 °C).
+Oshkosh has a hot-summer humid continental climate (Köppen: Dfa).
 Summer days are warm to hot with cool to mild nights.
 Winters are cold and long with moderate snowfall.
 Precipitation peaks from late spring to early fall.